surfmikko/anthology/README.md

 ## Installing required libraries

-Anthology requires recent version of MongoDB running:
+Anthology requires recent version of MongoDB running and some Python libraries.
+It has been tested on Centos 7.3 / mongodb-org-server 3.4.4.

+Install and start MongoDB server:

 ```shell
 sudo yum -y install mongodb-org-server
 sudo service mongod start
 ```

-Python requirements can be installed in virtualenv environment with pip:
+Python requirements can be installed with virtualenv and pip:

 ```shell
 virtualenv venv